Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 **File Location:** `controllers/dashboard/stats/stats-controller.js` (lines 207-261)

 **Notes / ملاحظات:**
-- `recentActivity` - Activity in the last 7 days
+- `recentActivity` - Activity in the last 7 days (users, products, orders, reviews)
-- `totalRevenue` - Sum of delivered/shipped orders
+- `totalRevenue` - Sum of delivered/shipped orders (calculated from `total` field using MongoDB aggregation)
+- Provides comprehensive platform overview in a single endpoint
+- All counts are real-time database queries
+- Revenue calculation: `$match` for status filter (delivered or shipped), `$group` for sum of total field

 ---